Importance of Financial Statements for Investors

 1. Balance Sheet

-The balance sheet is important for investors in that they can see how "big" the organization is by looking at the total value of its assets, and can also see how the business is funded - how much is owner funding ("owner's equity" and specifically "capital") and how much is funded through loans and other liabilities.
+is important for investors in that they can see how "big" the organization is by looking at the total value of its assets, and can also see how the business is funded - how much is owner funding ("owner's equity" and specifically "capital") and how much is funded through loans and other liabilities.
 This balance of owner's equity vs liabilities gives an idea of how risky this business is.

-The income statement shows an investor the profit/earnings, the sales, the cost of the goods sold, other income and a breakdown of major expenses for the business.
+shows an investor the profit/earnings, the sales, the cost of the goods sold, other income and a breakdown of major expenses for the business.